-The following morning at Ivy Lane, Terse and Bunny were getting ready for work.
+The following morning at Ivy Lane, Mike and Bunny were getting ready for work.
 Bunny had awoken feeling sick, very sick.
 Being the morning after their dinner with Terse and Vivian, when Mike realized just how badly she felt, he commented, "Sounds like you have the 'Terse' flu."

 "But, we all ate the same things, didn't we?"
-Before she could continue Bunny stood up, "I've got to go back to bed.
+Before he could continue Bunny stood up, "I've got to go back to bed.
 I haven't felt this bad since I ate the whole jar of marshmallow fluff when I was 10."

 "A whole jar?"